JoinColony/purser/docs/_Docs_Development.md

 This project makes use of the [`flow`](https://flow.org/) system of types declaration.

 As above with `eslint` this project expects your editor or IDE to show you warning or errors in real-time.
-But if that's not an option you can do it manually.
+But if that's not an option you can do it manually:

 ```bash
 yarn flow
 ```

-Will check the `src` folder for any files using the `@flow` pragma _(It runs `flow status` under the hood)_ and it will also start the `flow` `daemon` if it isn't already.
+Will check the `src` folder for any files using the `@flow` pragma _(It runs `flow status` under the hood)_ and it will also start the `flow` `daemon` if it isn't already running.

 ```bash
 yarn glow
 ```

-It's just a wrapper for `flow` but with a nicer console output.
+`glow` is just a wrapper for `flow` but with a nicer console output.
 Use this if you want to make sense of your `flow` errors.

 ```bash
 yarn flow:check